 “any loss occurring in [a] disaster area and attributable to a federally declared disaster may, at the election of the taxpayer, be taken into account for the taxable year immediately preceding the taxable year in which the disaster occurred.”

 When President Trump declared a nationwide emergency concerning the Coronavirus on March 13, 2020, Code Section 165(i) was put in play for virtually all private business owners.
-As a result, all qualifying losses can be counted in the 2019 tax year.
+As a result, all qualifying, disaster-related losses can be counted in the 2019 tax year.

-Although many may benefit from this deduction, it has particular resonance for restaurants, hotels, and food/beverage producers who are saddled with unsaleable inventory and spoiled ingredients.
+Although many may benefit from these deductions, the change has particular resonance for restaurants, hotels, and food/beverage producers who are saddled with unsaleable inventory and spoiled ingredients.
 Items sold at a loss, donated, or destroyed – and not reimbursed by insurance or other means – may qualify.
 The provision may also cover losses due to worthless or impaired securities, store and facility closures, and the abandonment of pending, capitalized transactions.